 "This policy remains a controversial one, because of legal and ethical concerns and little empirical data about its safety benefit," stated Guohua Li, MD DrPH, a senior author of the study.
 "Our study provides compelling evidence that implementation of the mandatory alcohol testing programs has significantly reduced alcohol involvement in fatal motor carrier crashes."

 In addition, study authors found that the reduction was seen in both sexes, across all age groups and in both day and nighttime driving.

-As Bedford, TX crash lawyers who see the impact of an 18 wheeler crash in Grapevine, Bedford, and surrounding areas on a daily basis, we cheer any measure that reduces the number of people killed during crashes with semi-trucks.
+As Bedford, TX crash lawyers who see the impact of an 18 wheeler accident in Grapevine, Bedford, and surrounding areas on a daily basis, we cheer any measure that reduces the number of people killed during crashes with semi-trucks.

-If you have been hurt or have lost loved one during a crash with a semi-truck you need to call an experienced personal injury attorney as soon as you can.
 We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
 Contact us online or call us directly at 817.830.4888 for your free consultation.